joshuaprewitt/battery-tester/README.md

     - `Packages\ts-configuration-_<version>_windows_x64.nipkg`.
 4. Navigate to **Systems Manager** > **Managed Systems**, select one or systems you want to deploy to and click **Software**.
     - [Follow these steps](https://www.ni.com/documentation/en/systemlink/latest/setup/setting-up-systemlink-client-windows/) if you need to add a systems to the SystemLink server.
-5. [Follow these steps](https://www.ni.com/documentation/en/systemlink/latest/deployment/deploying-packages/) to deploy the feed created in step 2 the your systems.
+5. [Follow these steps](https://www.ni.com/documentation/en/systemlink/latest/deployment/deploying-packages/) to deploy the feed created in step 2 to your systems.

 ## Running the installed battery-tester sequence
-1. Log onto a system you have deployed to using the **Deploying battery-tester with NI Packages** steps.
+1. Log onto a system you have deployed to during the **Deploying battery-tester with NI Packages** steps.
 2. Go to `C:\Program Files\Battery Test` and open `Battery Cycle Test.seq` in TestStand
-3. [Follow these steps](https://www.ni.com/documentation/en/systemlink/latest/tests/integrating-with-teststand/) to configure the **NI SystemLink Test Monitor Client** plugin.
+3. If not already complete, [Follow these steps](https://www.ni.com/documentation/en/systemlink/latest/tests/integrating-with-teststand/) to configure the **NI SystemLink Test Monitor Client** plugin.
 4. Run the sequence

 ## Viewing Test Results in SytemLink